Meso-Health/meso-clinic/README.md

 - **Release**
   - code is shrunk, optimized, and obfuscated; takes longer to build
   - signed with a real keystore; secure
-  - requires all update apks to have the same signature - otherwise, the existing app will be uninstalled and the data will be wiped. to prevent this from happening, _please use the keystore we have in Dropbox to sign all release builds_.
+  - requires all update apks to have the same signature - otherwise, the existing app will be uninstalled and the data will be wiped. to prevent this from happening, _please use the keystore we have in Dropbox to sign all release builds_

 ### Flavors